bmarolleau/iws-liberty-security/README.md

 ## Performance test with JMeter

-Generate a jmeter script from the IWS-Generated OpenAPI swagger file.
+Generate a jmeter script from the IWS-Generated OpenAPI swagger file:

-- Download your swagger file from the IWS GUI or the IFS
+1. First, download your API swagger file from the IWS GUI or the IFS:

 ![IWS Swagger Download](./images/iws-swagger.jpg)

-- Install openapi-generator from the project web site https://openapi-generator.tech/docs/installation/ and run the generator
+2. Install openapi-generator from the project web site https://openapi-generator.tech/docs/installation/ and run the generator

 ```bash
 java -jar openapi-generator-cli-6.2.0.jar generate -i swagger.json  -g jmeter
 ```